VincenzoLaSpesa/XiaomiDepthMapExtractor/README.md

 This is still a work in progress!

+More info about the data format can be found in the wiki here https://github.com/VincenzoLaSpesa/XiaomiDepthMapExtractor/wiki

 ## Usage

 The software runs from commandline with `.\DepthMapExtractor [options] inputfile` where options are: